 Create a Safety Net

 Don’t quit a stable job until you save at least six months of the targeted salary you need to make.
-That’s assuming you won’t bring in any income during that time.
+Of course, that’s assuming you won’t bring in any income during that time.

-Since I’m so conservative, I’d recommend more for those unplanned things like replacing a tire on your car or a refrigerator that’s on the fritz.
-Life is full of the unexpected, but being prepared with your finances will lower your stress.
+Since I’m so conservative, I’d recommend more for those unexpected things like replacing a tire on your car or a refrigerator that’s on the fritz.
+Of course, life is full of the unexpected, but being prepared with your finances will lower your stress.

 If you have a spouse or partner, this will make them feel more comfortable about the move you’re about to make.
 However, sometimes you can’t plan for everything.

-Two months before I left my job, we noticed water damage around our back door leading to the patio.
+Two months before leaving my job, we noticed water damage around our back door leading to the patio.
 A professional came to the house and quoted an outrageous amount to replace the door and frame.

 Plan for as much as you can and tackle the rest as it comes.